alvinveroy/CodeCompass/README.md

 - **Project Management**: Integration with TaskMaster AI for task tracking and management.
 - **Knowledge Graph**: Build and query knowledge graphs about your codebase with MCP Memory.
 - **Library Documentation**: Access up-to-date documentation for libraries with Context7.
+- **Project Management**: Integration with TaskMaster AI for task tracking and management.
+- **Knowledge Graph**: Build and query knowledge graphs about your codebase with MCP Memory.
+- **Library Documentation**: Access up-to-date documentation for libraries with Context7.

 ## Installation
 ### Prerequisites